Texas House considers child welfare bill that critics say discriminates

 The bill calls on the state's Department of Family and Protective Services to make sure there are alternative providers to help children if any service is denied for religious beliefs, Frank said in a Facebook post on Sunday.

-Frank criticized as inflammatory and incorrect a media report that said the bill could allow adoption agencies to ban Jews, Muslims and gays.
-The 2016 Texas Republican Party platform says "we support the affirmation of traditional Judeo-Christian family values and oppose the continued assault on those values."
+In the post, Frank lambasted as inflammatory and incorrect a report last week that said the bill could allow adoption agencies to ban Jews, Muslims and gays.

-Rebecca Robertson, legal and policy director for the American Civil Liberties Union of Texas, said the proposed measure violates the U.S. Constitution's Equal Protection Clause because it does not treat all families and children who need child welfare services equally.

 The bill is one of several measure before the Texas legislature that LGBT activists say infringe on the civil rights of lesbian, gay, bisexual and transgender Texans.